-Pantone colours are not the industry standard, but at Law Print, we always recommend you or your designer creates your artwork with the Pantone Matching System.
+Pantone colours are not the industry standard, but at Law Print, we always recommend you or your designer create your artwork with the Pantone Matching System.

 The reasons for this are important to understand so that you can make an informed decision on whether to stick with Pantone for future uses, regardless of whether you are a start-up or an established brand.

-At Law Print, we would always recommend using PMS Colour system for Flexography and Rotogravure Printing.
+At Law Print, we would always recommend using the PMS Colour system for Flexography and Rotogravure Printing.

 Here are some key things to take away: